 Community level of service is the service received by the community in terms of safety and legislative compliance, quality, quantity, reliability, responsiveness, cost and efficiency.
 Council collects data on community expectations and satisfaction from customer service records system and through community surveys.

+Given the lack of response to the 2022 community consultation, it is considered valuable to review other relevant, previous consultations.
 A community survey was undertaken from 16 March to 24 April 2015 on the quality of the open space services provided by the Council as part of development of the Gawler Open Space Sport & Recreation Plan 2025.
 This was completed on-line and through hard copies with 116 respondents from the community providing feedback.

-Table 3.1.1 summarises the results from our Customer Satisfaction Survey.
+Table 3.1.2 summarises the results from our Customer Satisfaction Survey.

-Satisfaction Level (%) Performance Measure Very Fairly Somewhat Not Overall Satisfied Quality Satisfied Satisfied Satisfied Satisfied Satisfied 96 3 1 Sportsgrounds 25 44 27 96 Large recreational 12 53 31 0 parks (e.g. Clonlea 4 Park) Small local parks 89 36 7 (playgrounds, 12 41 4 reserves) 95 Natural Area 18 48 29 3 1 99 Shared path 32 40 27 0 1
+Performance Satisfact ion Level (%)

+Measure Quality Very Satisfied Fairly Satisfied Satisfied Somewhat Satisfied Not Satisfied Overall Satisfied

+Sportsgrounds 25 44 27 3 1 96

+Large recreational parks (e.g. Clonlea Park) 12 53 31 4 0 96

+Small local parks (playgrounds, reserves) 12 41 36 7 4 89

+Natural Area 18 48 29 3 1 95

+Shared path 32 40 27 1 0 99

-Table 3.1.1: Customer Satisfaction Survey Levels 2015
+Table 3.1.2: Customer Satisfaction Survey 2015

-The community satisfaction rate on existing asset services is in the range of 89% to 96% which is high.
+The 2015 community satisfaction rate on existing asset services is in the range of 89% to 96% which is high.
 It is noted that growth in land development and other changes in Gawler have occurred since 2015 resulting in an increased demand for services.
-It is therefore important that a new customer satisfaction survey be undertaken to compare to the results of 2015 and to inform future service level provision.
+It is therefore important that a new customer satisfaction survey be undertaken during the next revision of the Plan to compare to the results of 2015 and to inform future service level provision in the future revision of the Plan.

-Future revisions of the AM Plan will incorporate a review on service levels and costs of providing the service after community consultation.
-This will assist the Town of Gawler and stakeholders in matching the level of service required, service risks and consequences with the community's ability and willingness to pay for the service.
-The below Table 3.1.2 outlines some questions that are likely to be included next customer satisfaction survey to assist informing service levels and associated planned budgets.
+Future consultation processes will be developed to attract more responses.
+Future revisions of the AM Plan will incorporate customer consultation on service levels and costs of providing the service.
+This will assist the Town of Gawler and its stakeholders match the level of service required, and service risks and consequences with the customer's ability and willingness to pay for the service.